dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

 ### Acknowledgements:

 We would to acknowledge the contribution of [Alex Kogan](https://www.linkedin.com/pub/alex-kogan/4/b52/3a2) to the design and implementation of the first version of this protocol.
 This work was done as part of summer internship in Microsoft Research in the Summer of 2011.
-The implementation of ZooKeeper based `MembershipTable` was done by [Shay Hazor](https://github.com/shayhatsor) and the implementation of SQL `MembershipTable` was done by [Veikko Eeva](https://github.com/veikkoeeva).
+The implementation of ZooKeeper based `MembershipTable` was done by [Shay Hazor](https://github.com/shayhatsor), the implementation of SQL `MembershipTable` was done by [Veikko Eeva](https://github.com/veikkoeeva), and the implementation of Consul based `MembershipTable` was done by [Paul North](https://github.com/PaulNorth).